 What to pack for the Whitsundays tour

 Packing light is the key when it comes to going on a sailing trip.
 There isn’t any secure storage on the Matador and only bags no bigger than carry-on luggage are allowed.
 Tom and I just took our small day bags and this was plenty enough.
-I just took a pair of leggings that could double up as pyjamas as well as warmer clothes if needed, a hoodie, one pair of shorts, 2 t-shirts, swimwear, towel, toothbrush and hairbrush.
-Tom and I also took our camera, go pro and drone but was sure to keep them in our backpacks as much as possible to protect them.
-Don’t forget to also bring high factor sunscreen and mosquito repellant too.
+I just took a pair of leggings that could double up as pajamas as well as warmer clothes if needed, a hoodie, one pair of shorts, 2 t-shirts, swimwear, towel, toothbrush and hairbrush.
+Tom and I also took our Sony a6000 camera, GoPro and drone (DJI Spark) but was sure to keep them in our backpacks as much as possible to protect them.
+Don’t forget to also bring high factor sunscreen and mosquito repellent too.
 I would also recommend bringing a carrier bag with you to put any wet or dirty clothes in to keep them separate from the rest of your clothes to make sure you always have something dry to wear.

 If you’re at all worried about getting seasick, be sure to bring motion sickness tablets with you and take them before you get on the boat.
 The crew aren’t allowed to give you any medicines but are incredibly helpful if you do feel unwell.
 I got a bought of seasickness in the evening and they kindly gave me some ginger biscuits and plain crackers to help settle my stomach which I was so grateful for.

 What’s the atmosphere like on the Matador?